Ahmad Zahir: Musical style and contributions

 Zahir's debut album was recorded with Radio Kabul.
-It is the first Afghan album that falls in the western genre of music, consisting mostly of pop songs.
-However, although the rhythms, melody lines, and texture of songs were identifiably Afghan pop, there was a prominent Afghan (or rather eastern) element to them to—rather than use drums, Zahir opted for the tabla to hold the rhythm of the songs.
-Zahir's favourite instrument, the accordion (a western albeit not pop instrument) heavily features in this album.
-The most popular song of this album was "Az Ghamat Ay Nazanin."
+It is the first Afghan album to fall within the Western music genre, consisting mostly of pop songs.
+However, although the rhythms, melody lines and textures of the songs were identifiable as Afghan pop, there was also a prominent Afghan (or rather, Eastern) element to them — rather than using drums, Zahir opted for the tabla to provide the songs' rhythm.
+The accordion, Zahir's favourite instrument and a Western instrument albeit not a pop one, features heavily on this album.
+The most popular song on the album was "Az Ghamat Ay Nazanin".

-However, it was Zahir's second album (also recorded with Radio Kabul) that not only shot him to superstardom, but was also hailed by critics as an artistic masterpiece.
-The album has a distinctly Afghan sound, very much a continuation of the distinct Afghan style of music created by the singer Sarban and Salim Sarmast.
-However, unlike the music of the Sarban & Sarmast duo (which were highly erudite lyrically & complex musically), Zahir's album retains the main elements of the Afghan sound but with a very popular and easily accessible lyrical and musical language.
-Songs like Hama Yaranam, Rozo Shabam (which is a collaboration with the great Afghan singer Nashenas), Tanha tuyere, and Tora Afsoone Chashmanam were hugely popular due to their easily accessible lyrics (mainly to the youth) and a sound that suited the Afghan musical palate perfectly.
+However, it was Zahir's second album, also recorded with Radio Kabul, that shot him to superstardom and was hailed by critics as an artistic masterpiece.
+Unlike the highly erudite and complex music of the Sarban & Sarmast duo, Zahir's album retains the main elements of the Afghan sound, but with a lyrical and musical language that is very popular and easily accessible.
+Songs such as 'Hama Yaranam', 'Rozo Shabam' (a collaboration with the renowned Afghan singer Nashenas), 'Tanha Tuyere' and 'Tora Afsoone Chashmanam' were extremely popular thanks to their accessible lyrics, which particularly appealed to young people, and their sound, which suited the Afghan musical palate perfectly.

 Other Zahir albums and songs mostly continue the musical style of this album with songs like Agar Bahar Beyayad, Laili Lail Jan, Khuda buwat Yaret.
 Zahir was one of the first Afghan musicians not to shy away from covering great songs of other artists.
 He considered covering music of other artists as paying homage to their artistic brilliance.
 He covered a playback of the famous Indian film Bobby (which was a hit in Afghanistan at the time), Iranian songs (Sultan-e Qalbha, Hargez Hargez, Hamash Dardo Hamash Ranjo), and even some of the greats of the west Enrico Macias, Elvis Presley.
 This versatility and willingness to adopt musical creations of others for his own performance, greatly enhanced the merit of his own musical creations.